 Step 3.
 Select the source disk, and click Next to continue.

 Step 4.
 Select your new hard drive as the destination to clone the source drive to.
 Then click Next to continue.

 Step 5.
 Check the operation summary and click Start Clone.

-2. Select Sector By Sector Clone if you want to clone every sector no matter it is used or not, even it’s a blank sector or a logical bad sector.
+2. Select Sector By Sector Clone if you want to clone every sector no matter it is used or not, even if it’s a blank sector or a logically bad sector.

-3. If the target disk is an SSD, check SSD Alignment to improve the speed of reading and writing as well as prolong the service life of SSD.
+3. It's suggested to check SSD Alignment while cloning hard drive to SSD, because it can improve the speed of reading and writing as well as prolong the service life of SSD.

-More questions about cloning larger HDD to smaller SSD using Clonezilla
+More questions about Clonezilla clone HDD to smaller SSD

 Q 2: Can you clone hard drives of different sizes?